Billy-dev100/-bretacademy/content/_index.md

 ***

+### **Our Mission**

+> Our Mission is to teach novice Traders how to successfully trade Crude Oil and for experienced Traders to provide additional tools for their trading.

+Going further, Oil is a benchmark on the well-being of many Countries, Organisations, Governments, and its Peoples.

+> "The current success rate is greater than 80% of trades being profitable with 20% or less resulting in losses.
+This course will demonstrate how this success rate can be achieved and sustained"
+>
+> **- Neil G Van Luven.**

+Finally, we develop unique algorithms that do the repetitive work thereby enabling the Trader to concentrate his/her attention on those matters that cannot be done by algorithms alone.

 ### **What is the Online Trading Academy?**

 Crude Oil is a benchmark not only on Oil itself but also on the well-being of the geopolitical climate of many Countries, Organizations & Governments.
 The Crude Oil trading market is one of the most volatile markets among all Commodities, and one that has vast trading volumes worldwide with tremendous profit-earning potential for traders, globally.